Practicing mindfulness after brain injury can help you reduce stress and improve several cognitive abilities.

 Cultivating awareness of the body is another technique that will assist you during brain injury recovery.
 You can do this through body scanning.

 Body scanning can help you identify areas of tension by focusing on those areas.
 To perform a mindful body scan, simply focus on each body part for a few seconds.

 Start with the top of your scalp, identify any tension or pain that might be there, and work your way down.

 Sometimes it helps to imagine a warm stream of water pouring over the top of your head.
-Picture it flowing down the rest of your body, until finally reaching your feet.
+Picture the water flowing down the rest of your body until it finally reaches your feet.

 The goal of this exercise is to help you break free from repetitive thoughts and develop more awareness of your body.
 You can also use it to stay focused on the movements you practice during therapy.
 This helps boost neuroplasticity and may make those exercises more effective.

 Noting is a technique that is hard to learn at first.
 But it is crucial for helping you break the vicious cycle of anxiety.
 It involves changing the way we react to our thoughts.